-Shares and participations in associated companies
+Shares and participations in associated companies and joint ventures

 On the 30 April 2017 the Group acquired 30% of the shares in InnoGames and thereby holds 51% of the shares.
 InnoGames is fully consolidated as from 1 May 2017.

 Note 7 Financial items